-Join us in Jasper National Park this October as the park starts changing over to more of a Winter Landscape.
-Historically, the last week of October we will potentially see some snowfall around open water lakes.
+Join us in Jasper National Park this October for Jasper Transitions.
+The park beings its change from fall to Winter Landscape.
+Historically, the last week of October will potentially see some snowfall around open water lakes.

 We will visit a vast array of locations in the area that are very well known to your workshop instructors from years of experience in the area.
 In order to get the best light for our scenes, we will be taking full advantage of sunrise and sunset golden hour.
 Sunset will be just after 630pm and sunrise is at 830am.
 After shooting sunset we will break for dinner and then head back out for some night photography.